Genocides in history (1490 to 1914): Great Irish Famine

-Writing in 2008, historian Robbie Mcveigh highlighted that while discussions around whether the Great Irish Famine was genocidal in nature have a long history, the tools of genocide analysis were never employed to assess such claims.
-Scholars highlight the similarity of British policies around and in response to the Irish famine and other cases of famine and starvation in the British empire and colonial regimes, with Mcveigh stating in the other cases they "appear not as horrendous imperial incompetence but rather a deliberate administrative policy of genocide", and calls for more rigorous investigation of the history of Ireland in genocide studies.
-There have been later genocide scholars who support the description of the famine as a genocide.
+Writing in 2008, historian Robbie Mcveigh highlighted the fact that while discussions around whether the Great Irish Famine was genocidal in nature have a long history, the tools of genocide analysis were never employed to assess such claims.
+Scholars highlight the similarity of British policies around and in response to the Irish famine and other cases of famine and starvation in the British empire and colonial regimes, with Mcveigh stating that the other cases "appear not as horrendous imperial incompetence but rather a deliberate administrative policy of genocide", and he calls for a more rigorous investigation of the history of Ireland in relation to the field of genocide studies.
+Recently, some genocide scholars have supported the description of the famine as a genocide.
 In 2011, historian Ciaran O'Murchadha said that while the famine did not meet a definition of genocide in that it was the "deliberate, systematic annihilation of an entire ethnic or religious group by mass murder", the case could be made if genocide is considered to include "a deliberate systematic use of an environmental catastrophe to destroy a people under the pretext of engineering social reform".
-Neysa King has characterised specifically the relief efforts of the Russell administration from late 1846 to 1849 as genocide, while acknowledging the roots of the famine lay elsewhere.
+Neysa King has specifically characterised the relief efforts of the Russell administration from late 1846 to 1849 as a genocide, while acknowledging the fact that the roots of the famine lay elsewhere.

 Nat Hill, director of research at Genocide Watch, has stated that "While the potato famine may not fit perfectly into the legal and political definitions of 'genocide', it should be given equal consideration in history as an egregious crime against humanity".
 John Leazer, professor of history at Carthage College, Wisconsin, wrote that the entire debate surrounding the question of genocide serves to oversimplify and obfuscate complex factors behind the actions of the government as a whole and individuals within it.